 If you need surgery, tell the surgeon ahead of time that you are using thioridazine.

-Many medications should not be taken together with thioridazine, including certain antibiotics, antidepressants, heart or blood pressure medications.
+Many medications should not be taken together with thioridazine, including certain antibiotics, antidepressants, and heart or blood pressure medications.